Debt consolidation Guarantor loans

 How much do you need to borrow?

 This depends, you may want to borrow enough to consolidate all of your other outstanding debts, however, you should consider the interest rates on your outstanding debts and how long those debts have left before they will be repaid, before deciding which debts it may be beneficial for you to consolidate.
 If you are struggling financially you should consider whether a consolidation loan is the best solution, or whether a debt management solution would be a better option for you.
-You may wish to seek independent advice and can find some useful information on our useful resources page.
+You may wish to seek independent advice and can find some further information on our useful resources page.

 How quickly can you pay off the loan?